|Nutritional Guidelines (per serving)|

-For people already familiar with the brightly flavored and crispy raw kohlrabi, the tender caramelized sweetness of this hearty vegetable will be a delightful discovery.
-It's delicious on its own, but feel free to add some fresh herbs when you serve it, or a drizzle a bit of balsamic vinegar to bring out even more of its natural sweetness.
+This flavorful vegetable will be a delightful discovery, as the tender caramelized sweetness in our preparation is simply delicious.
+It's beautiful on its own, but some fresh herbs or a drizzle of balsamic vinegar will bring out even more of its natural flavor.
 A sprinkle of Parmesan cheese is also a delicious finish to this dish.

 Gather the ingredients.

 Preheat oven to 375 F. Trim the kohlrabi by cutting off any stray stems and peeling the bulbs to reveal the tender, creamy white flesh.
 The peel on kohlrabi is fairly tough and fibrous, so be sure to remove all of it.
 Save the leaves for other preparations.

 Cut the peeled kohlrabi into evenly sized wedges or chunks.

 Place the chunks in a roasting pan and drizzle with olive oil.
 Toss to evenly coat the kohlrabi.
 Sprinkle with sea salt to taste.